-Located on the island of Taiwan just off the coast of China, the city of Taipei is an incredibly rich and diverse hub to explore on an Asian cruise vacation.
+Located just off the coast of China, the city of Taipei is an incredibly rich and diverse hub to explore on an Asian cruise vacation.
 Taiwan was first settled by Chinese Hakka traders in the 17th century before merchants from across Asia and Europe also began colonizing the lands.
 Today, Taipei is one of the world's most important commercial centers with an enviable economy, a 21st century cityscape and rich cultural traditions.

 Here are some of the amazing destinations for you to explore when you visit Taiwan's capital city.

 Located in the heart of Taipei in the world famous Liberty Square, Chiang Kai-Shek Memorial Hall is one of the city's defining structures.
 The impressive monument was completed in 1976 and stands in tribute to the late President Chiang Kai-Shek, a beloved national figure in the Republic of China.
 The memorial hall features a beautiful blue tile roof with a gleaming gold apex and fascinating artifacts pertaining to the former president.
 Consider signing up for a tour of this fantastic landmark.

 If you're looking to gain a first-hand look at Taiwan and China's rich and interlocking cultures, be sure to visit the National Palace Museum.
 The Republic of China's national museum features one of the world's largest and most impressive collection of ancient Chinese art, textiles, sculptures, artifacts and texts.
 Many of the exhibits within the museum date back more than 8,000 years, including a range of priceless objects that had been collected for centuries by the ancient Chinese emperors.